winterpetrichor/SSSSS/README.md

 SHA512 for version 0.22 is:  cc1adfceffb486d14e1a907a2bf85d9420e0c106c2163f0fbf2cb15feede8b42327e3d3746022428f58d9569cd8c216052ca644c2db56fba669399af37800a5e

 You can verify this by using the command "certutil --hashfile SSSSS_022.exe SHA512" on the downloaded executable to rule out tampering.
 This, in theory, should represent that the compiled executable is compiled from the 0.22 release code. **HOWEVER**, note that if the executable downloaded from here has been tampered with, it would be trivial for the party that tampered with the executable to alter the hash above.

+## Contact
+Please feel free to contact me by email or on twitter (see profile page <https://github.com/winterpetrichor>) with any questions, comments, suggestions, thoughts, things I should learn or be aware of, etc. This is my first public repo, and hopefully the start of a long overdue journey for me.